Riverdale's Vanessa Morgan Marries MLB Star Michael Kopech

 Morgan and the MLB star got engaged over the Fourth of July weekend last year.
 Kopech, who previously dated Kim Zolciak-Biermann's daughter Brielle Biermann, proposed in front of a waterfall near the Grand Canyon.

-Morgan and Kopech met via social media a couple of years ago.
+The two met via social media a couple of years ago.
 She saw him on her Instagram explore page and said he's her "dream guy," E!
 News has learned.
 She then followed him on twitter and he immediately followed her back.
 A couple of weeks later, he DMed her.
 They spoke for a few months and then finally decided to meet in Chicago in June 2018.

 After their first date, he texted the next morning and said, "That was the best first date I've ever had ♥️".